varunj166/react-proforma/README.md

 - If either of these produce an error, an error message is pushed into the errors array.
 - Finally, if there are any errors in the errors array, the errors array is returned.
 Otherwise, `null` is returned.

 So, obviously this is a lot of typing.
 This is why I created a field validation helper called `fieldValidator`.
-Simpy `import { fieldValidator } from 'react-proforma'`, and use it to produce the same result as above:
+Simpy import it: `import { fieldValidator } from 'react-proforma'`, and use it to produce the same logic as above:

 ```javascript
 validationObject: {